NamanSatish/namansatish.github.io/_projects/proj_2.md

     </div>
 </div>

 The gradient magnitude image better highlights the edges in the cameraman image.
-The log-scale histogram of the gradient magnitude image shows that most of the pixels have a low gradient magnitude, however there still is quite a bit of noise, and the peak near 0.9 is due to the borders of the image.
+The log-scale histogram of the gradient magnitude image shows that most of the pixels have a low gradient magnitude, however, there still is quite a bit of noise, and the peak near 0.9 is due to the borders of the image.
 Therefore, we can binarize the gradient magnitude image with a threshold of 0.3 to get a cleaner edge detection.

 ## Gaussian Filters